snackabra/snackabra-webclient/README.md

 It should be accessible on ``localhost:3000``.

-To create an optimized production build:

 ``` bash
 yarn build
 ```

-In your project root a new folder ``build`` will contain your optimized production build.
-You can serve this build using the ``serve`` package from npmjs or whatever else you'd prefer.

 If you're changing messages in the UI, you will occasionally need: